SU-SWS/template_warehouse/jira_templates_md/siteimprove_template.md

 Here’s the direct link for the Siteimprove form https://app.smartsheet.com/b/form/66724422d1194edbab89f4009dca9c12

-### You’ll need

-1. School, Department, or Office - Check org code (https://web.stanford.edu/dept/pres-provost/budget/org/orgchart/)

-1. Production URL (if known)

-1. Build URL

-### When requesting additional users in Siteimprove, please include:

-* Dena DeBry denas@stanford.edu

-* Caryl Westerberg cjwest@stanford.edu

-* Site owners who will be using Siteimprove

-## 3. Inform site owners when their Siteimprove is ready with their site
+## 4. Inform site owners when their Siteimprove is ready with their site

 📧 ODA will send out an email immediately after requesting the site.
 However, it can be several days before the scan of the site is complete.
 When the Siteimprove report is complete, here's an email template to send to the site owner: